What is dental insurance?

 If you have a dental procedure that is not considered preventive care, the dentist’s office will send your insurance company a bill and, depending on your plan, your dental provider will bill you for the portion of the procedure your insurance company did not cover.
 You can find which procedures are covered by reviewing your plan details.

 Like health insurance, there are a variety of dental insurance plans that offer a range of coverage options.
 Depending on your family’s needs and your budget, there are several affordable dental options available for you to choose from Humana.
 To calculate the cost of dental insurance for you and your family, first identify your specific needs and then choose a plan that meets those needs.

 - Do you have children that need regular, preventive care?

 - Will you or your children need orthodontic care?

 - Does anyone in your family require care for dental issues?

-- As we age, we tend to need care for crowns and other procedures.
-Are you or your family members in need of such care?
+- Are you or your family members in need of crowns or similar procedures?

 - Have you been to the dentist in the last year?